tldr-pages/tldr/pages/common/pwd.md

 # pwd

-> Print name of current/working directory
+> Print name of current/working directory.

-- Print the current directory
+- Print the current directory:

 `pwd`

-- Print the current directory, and resolve all symlinks (e.g. show the "physical" path)
+- Print the current directory, and resolve all symlinks (e.g. show the "physical" path):

 `pwd -P`